 Richard joined Watsi on April 15th, 2013.
-One year ago, Richard became the 3688th member to automatically support a new Watsi patient every month.
-Since then, 1,867 more people have become monthly donors!
-Richard's most recent donation supported Nisriya, a young girl from Ethiopia, to fund anorectal surgery.
+Three years ago, Richard joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Richard's most recent donation supported Eh Eh, a refugee from Thailand, to fund a safe C-section.

 Richard has funded healthcare for 49 patients in 9 countries.